Thanksgiving Peas with Pancetta – Easy Holiday Side

 Notes

-Cool the dish to room temperature within two hours before refrigerating to ensure food safety.
+Always cool cooked peas to room temperature within 2 hours and refrigerate promptly to maintain food safety.

 Nutrition